craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/users-groups/putting-it-all-together.rst

 #.
 Click on the **Save** button to save your changes.

-For more information about permission mappings, please see: :ref:`newIa-permission-mappings`
+For more information about permission mappings, please see: :ref:`permission-mappings`

 ------------------------
 Adding users to the role